rdnt/rdnt/README.md

 Welcome to my GitHub profile! :octocat:

 My name is Tasos, and I am a working student and software engineer based in Greece.
 I love programming, designing, gaming or tinkering with programs in varried, interesting ways.
-I use GitHub to host my personal projects as well as for work-related stuff~
+I mostly use GitHub to host my personal projects, but also for work-related stuff on occasion~

 Check out what I've been recently working on:
 - [**ledctl**](https://github.com/rdnt/ledctl) - Wireless Ambient lighting controller written in Go